OctopusDeploy/docs/docs/deployment-process/configuration-features/configuration-transforms/troubleshooting-configuration-transforms.md

 Then the transform **c:\transforms\web.mytransform.config => .\web.config** will:
  - Apply the transform **c:\transforms\web.mytransform.config** to file **web.config**.

-## Applying a Transform With an Absolute Path to a Target Relative to the Extraction Path {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-UsinganabsolutepathtothetransformRelativetoextractiondirectory}
+## Applying a transform with an absolute path to a target relative to the extraction path {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-UsinganabsolutepathtothetransformRelativetoextractiondirectory}

 :::hint
 This transform is available in **Octopus 3.8.8** (Calamari 3.6.43) or later